Start with a free marketing strategy audit Start improving conversions with a free marketing strategy audit

 Hot Traffic: The Bottom of the Funnel [Transactional]

 The bottom stage of the sales funnel holds the hot traffic.
 The hotter the audience, the better chance they will convert — and we all know, conversion is the ultimate goal.
-Cold traffic conversion rates are low, super low, they are a measly 2% conversion low; however, now that the cold traffic has engaged and moved further towards the bottom of the sales funnel, you need them to convert.
+Cold traffic conversion rates are low; however, those who engage further in the sales funnel increase your chances of conversion.
 They have shown interest, are engaged, and rather than running from your site; they are happily returning to it.
 At the bottom of the sales funnel is where you escalate the offer and get them to convert so that you can start doing the money dance to the tune of “Hot, Hot, Hot.”

 Once they trust your business, it does not cost any extra to contact them.
 After all, these people are your customers and are already on your mailing list, following your social media sites, and keeping up with your blog posts.
 They have gone through the journey and like what they have found.
 These are your customers, and they are hungry for what you are offering.
 Feed them, do it fast, and reap the rewards.